Four Spices for Digestion

 ⚠️ Note: Always consult your healthcare provider before adding new herbs or spices, especially if you have a medical condition or take medications.

-According to Ayurveda, true wellness comes from balancing food, sleep, and daily routine—known as the three sub-pillars of life.
+According to Ayurveda, true wellness comes from balancing food, sleep, and daily routine, known as the three sub-pillars of life (traya upasthamba).
 The main pillar is prana, as taught in Shaka Vansiya Ayurveda (SV Ayurveda or SVA).
-These practices align us with the rhythms of nature, which modern medicine is now recognizing as "lifestyle medicine."
+Lifestyle medicine is a modern scientific articulation of a principle that Ayurveda systematized thousands of years ago: that the ordinary rhythms of living- how and what we eat, our daily activity, sleep habits, relate to others, and manage the mind are the most powerful determinants of health.

 While Ayurveda is vast, you can start small.
 Spices are a powerful first step.
 They awaken digestion, bring clarity to the mind, and add life to your meals.